Last revised: May 4, 2023

 Finally, with heavy working conditions, 11,000 pounds of water are available for every ton of coal consumed.

-Of course, liquid H2O was always the most precious commodity; railroads typically placed at least one water tank, plug (similar to a tank but without a storage device and only tall enough to fit over the tender with a discharge chute which pumped water), or "tank pond" (located near the tracks they were fabricated by damming nearby creeks or streams) half-way between terminals as a safety precaution.
+Of course, liquid H2O was always the most precious commodity; railroads typically placed at least one water tower, plug (similar to a tower but without a storage device and only tall enough to fit over the tender with a discharge chute which pumped water), or "tank pond" (located near the tracks they were fabricated by damming nearby creeks or streams) half-way between terminals as a safety precaution.

 The water tower became a bucolic object during the romantic era of railroading when trains were the only way to travel and steam locomotives were commonplace.